 Background and Intent: A reporting feature is available for fellowship programs within ADS to provide fellowship program directors access to the final Milestones report for an active fellow's most recently completed residency program.
 These reports are available to fellowship program directors in mid-July, and use of this system to retrieve the reports is encouraged.
 There are a few scenarios in which these reports may not be available, such as if a fellow completed residency in a program not accredited by the ACGME, if a fellow completed residency prior to Milestones implementation, or if a fellow's previous experience could not be matched when entered into the program.
 For those without Milestones reports, programs must contact the specialty program director from the fellow's most recent residency program to obtain the required information.
 This new reporting feature can be found in ADS by logging in and navigating to the program's "Reports" tab, and then selecting the "Residency Milestone Retrieval" option.

-- 3.2.a.1.
-A fellow must have satisfactorily completed a program in obstetrics and gynecology that satisfies 3.2.
-(Core) - 3.2.b.
-Fellow Eligibility Exception
+3.2.a.1.
+Prior to appointment in the program, each fellow should have completed a residency program that satisfies the requirements in 3.2.
+(Core)